atcrane9/2-Bar-Grip/README.md

 Intro:
 The 2 Bar Grip is a tool that can be used to stabilize [metal rods](https://www.homedepot.com/pep/Everbilt-3-16-in-x-3-ft-Plain-Steel-Solid-Round-Rod-0403/332733428) (diameter: 4.76 mm (3/16 in), length: 91.44 cm (3 ft)) at 3.5 cm apart for use with the balance beam motor task.
 The tool has both a 5mm and a 7mm hook in order to hang from the inside of either a 75Jag Cage (Allentown) or a N10 Mouse cage (Ancare).

-The link to the paper using this tool can be found here -> DOI: [10.1126/sciadv.adw7427](h ttps://doi.org/10.1126/sciadv.adw7427)
+The link to the paper that commissioned this tool can be found here -> DOI: [10.1126/sciadv.adw7427](h ttps://doi.org/10.1126/sciadv.adw7427)

 ## Hardware

-All files were printed using a Prusa i3 MKS3, using OVERTURE PLA Plus (PLA+) 1.75mm Professional Toughness filament.\
+All files were printed using a Prusa i3 MKS3, using OVERTURE PLA Plus (PLA+) 1.75mm Professional Toughness filament, with a 0.6mm nozzle.\
-Nozzle used was 0.6mm.\
 Painter's tape was put on print bed to increase print adhesion with bed.
 * Make sure tape is completely flat
 * No gaps between tape pieces